 Another tech support advice that could help you is to make sure that your Windows 10 Netflix app (or web browser) and your operating system are up to date.
 This reduces the possibility of any bugs that could be messing around with the streaming service.

 3. Can’t download Netflix titles

 Ask your friends

-Netflix allows sign-in on a virtually unlimited number of devices.
+You can log in to your Netflix account on a virtually unlimited number of devices.
 But you can only make content offline on a limited number of devices depending on your plan.
-For instance, the INR 800 plan lets you download movies and TV shows on four devices at any given time.
+For instance, the Premium Ultra HD plan lets you download movies and TV shows on four devices at any given time.